SandorTeleki/dom6api-1/readme.md

 # 🐐 Dominions 6 API by Monkeydew

-A fast in-memory **SQLite-powered API** and **web scraper** for _Dominions 6 Inspector_ data.
+A fast in-memory **SQLite-powered API**  for _Dominions 6 Inspector_ data.
-Built with Go + Playwright.
+Built with Go.
-Scrapes all game data (units, items, spells, sites, mercs, events), captures their icons, and exposes a queryable JSON REST API.
+All game data (units, items, spells, sites, mercs, events), caputres of their UIs as an exposed queryable JSON REST API.

 ---